 This is just crazy what's going on.

-And my question to you for President Trump is in the next couple of days.
+And my question to you for President Trump is in the next couple of days, what, I mean, what can he do?

 What can anybody do to get this election?

-I mean, is there anything else to get this election overturned?
+I mean, is there anything else to get this election over turned?

-Because it is it's crazy to me.
+Because it is, it's crazy to me.

 I cannot fathom it.

-And get in touch with your senators, let them know how you feel.
+And get in touch with your senators.

 This is not unprecedented, by the way, historically.

-You think of all the evidence, uh all the attention one anonymous hearsay whistleblower, non-whistleblower, hearsay whistleblower got from the Democrats and the media mob.
+You think of all the evidence, all the attention one anonymous hearsay whistleblower, non-whistleblower, hearsay whistleblower got from the Democrats and the media mob.

 And yet all of these Americans, I don't know, I think we were one of maybe just a couple of shows at most that even dared to put the whistleblowers on when they signed hundreds and hundreds of people signed sworn affidavits, penalty of perjury.